 There’s a warning for those going online for intimacy just because strict physical-distancing norms are in place to slow the coronavirus spread.
-Cyber crime against women and sextortion are on the rise worldwide.
+Cyber crimes against women and sextortion are on the rise worldwide.
 Cases of blackmailers laying honey traps and hacking private images and videos are on the rise.
-Cyber scammers have made fake profiles on various social media platforms, dating sites and chatting apps to lure potential victims.
-This epidemic of sextortion has also rattled the Indian National Capital at a time much of the flesh trade has gone digital amid a rising Covid-19 scare.
-Sextortion is extorting money or sexual favours from people by threatening to reveal evidence of their sexual activity.
+Cyber scammers have made fake profiles on various social media platforms, dating sites, and chatting apps to lure potential victims.
+This post is to create awareness about cyber crimes against women during Covid-19 lockdown.

 In India, we still do not have a law that deals specifically with the crime of Sextortion.
 However, the Indian Penal Code defines Extortion as “Whoever intentionally puts any person in fear of any injury to that person, or to any other, and thereby dishonestly induces the person so put in fear to deliver to any person any property, or valuable security or anything signed or sealed which may be converted into a valuable security, commits “extortion”.